daztaylor/workbydaz/src/posts/the-planning-inspectorate.md

 **Designer - (Me)**

 Contribute with exprience, ideas, sketches and storyboards during the sessions.
 Tasked with bringing all the captured sketches, post-it notes, storyboards and ideas into a tangible clickable prototype in InVision.
+Present the prototype to the organisation.

 **Engineer -**